Kernix13/markdown-cheatsheet/README.md

 Use this markdown cheat cheat as a guide for writing your markdown files.
 If you like it then clone or fork it, or at least click the **star** button.
 You can also check out the [Markdown Cheat Sheet article](https://kernixwebdesign.com/website/code/markdown-cheat-sheet-beginners/) I wrote, though it is not as inclusive as this guide.

-I'm breaking up all the markdown syntax into 6 categories:
+I'm breaking up all the markdown syntax into 7 categories (I'll explain what those mean in each section):

 1. Styles
+1. Miscellaneous
 1. Links
 1. Lists
 1. Code
 1. Hidden
-1. Miscellaneous
+1. Visual

-I'll explain what those mean in each section.
-But the point is that the first one (**Styles**) can be applied to all or some of the elements in each category with the exception of the Code category.
-That will make sense when you read each category descripion and notes.

 **NOTE**: To view markdown in VS Code hit <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+V or click the preview button at top right in line with the file name tabs.